 He thought that was his only option.
 It wasn't.

-Through a lending marketplace, he could have gotten $100K in working capital at 15% APR over 18 months.
+Through a lending marketplace, he could have gotten $100K in working capital at a significantly lower cost over 18 months.
 Monthly payments instead of daily.
-Total repayment: $115,000.
+Total repayment: roughly $115,000.

 The Brutal Comparison